cashoefman/TinyGo-On-ESP32/README.md

 sudo chmod a+rw /dev/ttyUSB0
 ```

 And now.... let's flash the code to the ESP32.
-If all works out as planned the LED on your ESP32 will start flashing in just a few seconds!
+If all works out as planned the LED on your ESP32 will start flashing in just a few seconds from now!

 ```
 tinygo flash -target=esp32 -port=$SERIALPORT blinkblue.go